student@hack3rs:~/learning$ ls -R modules/

 Recommended Starting Paths (By Role)

-Start with the curriculum modules below, then use a guided tool path that matches your role.
-These links jump into the curated path tracks under /learning/tools/paths.
+Do the core curriculum first, then pick the tool path that fits your role.
+The links below jump directly into those tracks under /learning/tools/paths.

 Foundations (Weeks 1-2)